dancar97/Django-Simple-Deploy--IIS/README.md

 Name your module FastCgiModule.

-On excecutable paste the same path that was on your Web.config under scriptprocessor.
+On executable paste the same path that was on your Web.config under scriptprocessor.

 >PythonPath|"project's wfastcgi.py"